DGM - Digital Media

 DGM 4703 Organizational Communication (2-2-3)

-This course delves deep into the intricacies of organizational communication strategies, emphasizing the use of digital media to enhance engagement, collaboration, and overall performance within an organization.
+Introduces the intricacies of organizational communication strategies, emphasizing the use of digital media to enhance engagement, collaboration, and overall performance within an organization.
 Throughout this course, students will engage in practical exercises that mirror industry communication challenges faced by organizations.
 This hybrid course is a combination of faculty-led live online lectures coupled with practical learning through workplace-integrated learning in the apprenticeship.
 This balanced approach blends theoretical knowledge with industry practice.

 Prerequisites: DGM 3513